You need the following tools to build MySQL from source on Unix:

 These should be in place if you have installed the MySQL

 server on the same machine.
 See Character Set Support

 for more information on character set support.

-Once you have all the required files, unpack the source files to a separate directory, then run configure and build the library using make.
+Once you have all the required files, unpack the source files to a separate directory, then run cmake with the following command:

 When you run cmake, you might add options to the command line.
 Here are some examples:

 Use when the ODBC include directory is not found within the

 Use when the ODBC library directory is not found within the

 default ODBC library used by Connector/ODBC.
 Alternatively,

 unixODBC may be used by setting this